axyoung/axyoung.github.io/README.md

 > I graduated from Oregon State University with a Bachelor's of Science in June 2022 with a 3.87 GPA.
 >
-> I graduated from UCDavis with a Master;s of Science in June 2024 with a 3.91 GPA.
+> I graduated from UCDavis with a Master's of Science in June 2024 with a 3.91 GPA.
 >
 > I have experience teaching computer science courses including ones related to C++ and Machine Learning as well as working through various projects as a graduate student researcher.
 >